 White Chocolate Peanut Butter Coconut Frosty the Snowmen

-1 (14 ounce) bag of shredded sweetened coconut
+1 (14 oz) bag of shredded sweetened coconut

-1 (14 ounce) can of sweetened condensed milk
+1 (14 oz) can of sweetened condensed milk

 6 miniature peanut butter cups, wrappers removed